-Why Pursue a PhD in DRS?
+Why Pursue a PhD in Developmental and Regenerative Sciences

-The PhD in Developmental & Regenerative Sciences (DRS) will have you pioneer novel discoveries in rapidly developing disciplines and will provide foundational training to operate the latest medical technology.
+The PhD in Developmental and Regenerative Sciences (DRS) will have you pioneer novel discoveries in rapidly developing disciplines and will provide foundational training to operate the latest medical technology.
 Conduct innovative research at the intersections of modern subdisciplines and methodologies, which includes the fields of molecular biology, cell biology, and experimental techniques in biology.

-- A research-intensive, interdisciplinary training experience
+- Research-intensive, interdisciplinary training experience

-- Diverse laboratories with broad research interests in basic, applied, clinical, academic, biotechnology and military-health research
+- Diverse laboratories with broad research interests in basic, applied, clinical, academic, biotechnology, and military-health research

 - 6 State-of-the Art Research Core Facilities featuring cutting-edge instrumentation and technologies

 - Students fully and competitively funded throughout the program